hirokoymj/git-commands/README.md

 **git pull**

-- fetching changes from a remote repo and merging them into the current branch in **one step**.
+- fetching changes from a remote repo and merging them into the current your branch in **one step**.
+Fetch and Merge.

 <hr />